vmware-tanzu/community-edition/docs/site/content/docs/latest/knative-config.md

     ```shell
     watch kubectl get pods --namespace example
     ```
 1. At this point, you must configure DNS so that you are able to reach your service.
 Knative provides three possible types of DNS configurations; Magic DNS (xip.io), Real DNS, and Temporary DNS.
-In this example, we will use Magic DNS (xip.io) as it is easy to install and requires no configuration.
+This example uses Magic DNS (xip.io) as it is easy to install and requires no configuration.
 Run the Magic DNS job provided by Knative.

     ```shell
     kubectl apply --filename https://github.com/knative/serving/releases/download/v0.18.0/serving-default-domain.yaml
     ```
     Magic DNS (xip.io) only works under certain conditions.
-For alternative DNS configurations for knative see the Configure DNS topic in the [Knative documentation](https://knative.dev/v0.22-docs/install/install-serving-with-yaml/).
+For alternative DNS configurations for Knative see the Configure DNS topic in the [Knative documentation](https://knative.dev/v0.22-docs/install/install-serving-with-yaml/).

 1. Get the Knative services.
 This will show which applications are available and the URL to access them.